 - Help farmers understand research requirements.

-- Support your own professional development by reconciling the practical requirements of a working farm with delivering robust science.
+- Support professional development by reconciling the practical requirements of a working farm with delivering robust science.

-The fund is part of the Duchy Originals Future Farming Programme.
-If you have a query about the fund or the programme, please consult our FAQs, or contact our research manager Kate Pressland on firstname.lastname@example.org or telephone 0117 987 4572.
+The fund is part of the Duchy Future Farming Programme.
+If you have a query about the fund or the projects, please consult our FAQ's, or contact our research manager Kate Pressland on firstname.lastname@example.org or telephone 0117 987 4572.